UC-Course-LU/Assignment2/README.md

     - You can check if VS Code is running within the container in the bottom left corner.
 It should say *"Dev Container: Python 3"*.
 - Reload VS Code to activate linters and formatters: Ctrl/Cmd+Shift+P -> Developer: Reload Window.
 Alternatively, you can just close and reopen VS Code.

-Your can now open the notebook *"Lab1_Exercises.ipynb"* and start working on your assignment.
+Your can now open the notebook *"Assignment_2_SpatialData.ipynb"* and start working on your assignment.

 ## Submission procedure
-The repository must be pushed to the GitHub classroom before **November 6th, at 23:59**.
+The repository must be pushed to the GitHub classroom before **October 24th, at 23:59**.
 The code must run without issues after we create the development container.
 This means that any pip packages that are required to run your notebook must be included in the *"requirements.txt"* file.

 Follow these steps to make sure all pip dependencies are correctly included:
 - Make sure VS Code is running within the development container (see next to last step at *"Installation"*).